cubeo2/Cypher-Coder-Decoder/README.md

 # Cypher-Coder-Decoder
-THis program is able to create a cypher from text, and to decode the cypher back into readable text.
+This program is able to create a cypher from text, and to decode the cypher back into readable text.